-When personal data used by our Contact Centre is transferred outside the EU
+When personal data used by our Contact Centre is transferred outside the UK and the EU

 As mentioned above, our speech and text analytics tool is occasionally accessed by third party technical support teams outside the EU, in the USA and India solely for the purposes of resolving technical issues with the speech and text analytics tool itself.
 To ensure that adequate protection is in place for any personal data being accessed outside the EU in this way, we have implemented robust contractual and security safeguards with the third-party provider.
 If you would like to obtain more details about these safeguards in relation to your personal data, please contact us.

 Under the UK GDPR, individuals have a number of rights relating to their personal data.
 Read more about your rights and how to exercise them.